dvklopfenstein/timetracker/README.md

 # Timetracker-csv
 Claim your power.
-Claim your time on your terms.
+Track your time on your terms.

 Track time spent on multiple projects, one repo at a time.